cibernox/rollup-plugin-precompile-intl/README.md

     }
   ]
 ```

+*From this step onward the library almost identical to use and configure to the popular [svelte-i18n](https://github.com/kaisermann/svelte-i18n)*.
+It has the same features and only some import path is different.
+You can check the docs of [svelte-i18n](https://github.com/kaisermann/svelte-i18n)
+for examples and details in the configuration options.

 4. Create an initializer where you can register your locales and configure your preferences.
 You can import
 your languages statically (which will add them to your bundle) or register loaders that will load the translations
 asynchronously.